Kansas Court Records

 These divorce records are maintained by the office of the clerk of court or the Kansas Department of Health and Environment.

-On the other hand, a divorce certificate contains basic information about the divorce.
-For example, the names of both parties involved in the divorce, the date of marriage, date of divorce, where the divorce was filed, the date of filing, and the court case number.
+On the other hand, a divorce certificate contains basic information about the divorce, such as the names of both parties involved, the date of marriage, the date of divorce, where the divorce was filed, the date of filing, and the court case number.
 Certified copies of divorce certificates are obtained from the Kansas Department of Health and Environment.

-Note: The department preserves divorce records from the 1st of July 1951 to the present.
+Note: The department preserves divorce records from the 1st of July 1951, to the present.

-How do I get Divorce records in Kansas?
+How Do I Get Divorce Records In Kansas?

 - Clerk of the district court in the county where the divorce was carried out.